mattdelaune/RFM_Analysis/README.md

 - [Future Work](#future-work)
 - [Contact](#contact)

-## Project Description

-The RFM Analysis Dashboard is designed to help businesses understand their customer base by analyzing their purchasing behavior.
-This project leverages Power BI's advanced data visualization capabilities to segment customers and provide actionable insights.

 ## Features

-- **Interactive Visualizations**: Detailed and interactive charts and graphs to explore customer segments.
+- **Interactive Visualizations**: Engaging and interactive charts and graphs to explore various customer segments in depth.
-- **RFM Segmentation**: Breakdown of customers based on Recency, Frequency, and Monetary values.
+- **RFM Segmentation**: Detailed breakdown of customers based on Recency, Frequency, and Monetary values.
-- **Tooltips and Annotations**: Detailed explanations and insights available through tooltips on each page.
+- **Tooltips and Annotations**: Comprehensive explanations and insights are available through interactive tooltips on each page.
-- **Dynamic Filters**: Slicers for filtering data based on R, F, and M scores.
+- **Dynamic Filters**: Slicers enabling data filtering based on R, F, and M scores for tailored analysis.
-- **Comprehensive Analysis**: Pages dedicated to each aspect of RFM, including detailed segment analysis.
+- **Comprehensive Analysis**: Dedicated pages for each aspect of RFM, including thorough segment analysis.

 ## Data Source